veixq9/UfO/README.md

 'gitter', 'zulip', 'matrix', ... for public and private chatting, bulletins, announcements, ... https://gitter.im/

+## beyond geoterritorial systems of suppression & subtle continuation of neo-colonial rule
+"hurr durr one africa one love hurr durrr i"

+https://convex.world/  may give y'all an idea (and absolutely no communication message specification!!!) of how one may build and run a whole government together with a legal system, legal tender tokens, acts, inflationary currency, novel taxation contracts, voting mechanisms, registry systems, ..., on a live replicable system.

 ## misc
 some other links y'all may find helpful or inspiring: